RJ Shaughnessy: Early life and education

 Shaughnessy's grandfather Chuck Ax taught in the design department at the Art Center College of Design in Pasadena in the 1950s.
 Growing up around Ax in Florida, RJ began to develop his discerning eye.
 Ax would later be the reason RJ attended Art Center.

 When he was 18, Shaughnessy was out taking photos during a storm and was suddenly struck by lightning.
 While recovering in the hospital he immersed himself in photography books, which ultimately made it clear that would be his life's work.

 While at Art Center, RJ studied with photographer Paul Jasmin, and his mentorship had a profound effect on RJ's point of view.

-Shaughnessy’s first book, Deathcamp was shot while he was attending Art Center and is considered “a testament to a beautiful, if often bizarre, sense of humanity and community.”
-This authentic realism is what Shaughnessy is known best for today.
+Shaughnessy’s first book, Deathcamp was shot while he was attending Art Center and is considered “ a testament to a sense of humanity and community. ” This authentic realism is what Shaughnessy is known for today.
 Shaughnessy graduated from Art Center College of Design with a Bachelor of Fine Arts.